shuai-xu/flink/docs/dev/batch/connectors.md

 ## Access Hive data in Flink（beta）

-Apache Flink develops a HiveTableSource which supports reading hive data from partition or non-partition table, and also support partition-pruning on given partition partition filter condition.
+Apache Flink develops a HiveTableSource which supports reading hive data from partition or non-partition table, and also support partition-pruning on given partition filter condition.
 It's implemention is based on aboved `Input/OutputFormat` wrappers for Hadoop.

 To access hive data, add the following dependency to your flink project: